 Top 10 Best Small Cars

-It was not too long ago that small cars were incredibly popular, but nowadays affordable hatchbacks and other traditional smaller vehicles are fighting an uphill struggle against the ongoing sales onslaught from all things SUV, especially compact SUVs.
+Not too long ago small cars were incredibly popular.
+Nowadays, affordable hatchbacks and other traditional smaller vehicles are fighting an uphill struggle against the ongoing sales onslaught from all things SUV, especially compact SUVs.

-Here we’ve come up with a guide to the 10 best small cars currently available, which, as well as the usual suspects, also includes a couple of surprise packages cheaper than £5,000.
+Here we’ve come up with a guide to the 10 best small cars currently available.
+As well as the usual suspects, there’s also includes a couple of surprise packages cheaper than £5,000.

 The best small cars to buy are reviewed below: